Igalia/balena-wpe/README.md

 project runs the browser on the top of a
 [Wayland compositor](https://wayland.freedesktop.org/) (Weston).

-Weston aims to be lean and fast and predictable Wayland compositor.
+Weston aims to be a lean, fast and predictable Wayland compositor.
 It provides a full-featured environment for non-desktop applications what eventually can run a Web browser such as automotive, embedded, in-flight, industrial, kiosks, set-top boxes and TVs.